AtomicNoggin/include/README.md

  - all other requests will load via a `<link src>` tag
  - optionally specify the parent node to insert script into with `options.parent`, otherwise it will use the HEAD tag

-Resolved promises and/or callbacks will recieve true
+ - resolved promises and/or callbacks will receive a reference to the added tag.

 ## When loading html files,
  - files will be loaded via fetch, so be aware of CORS concerns.
  - Resolved promises and/or callbacks will receive a documentFragment containing the parsed file content.

 ## When loading json files,
  - files will be loaded via fetch, so be aware of CORS concerns.
  - Resolved promises and/or callbacks will receive a js object containing the